 Mr. Ivimey's feelings on the subject were most intense.
 It absorbed all his energies and became the one paramount object of solicitude.
-"Nothing would have been done," he said, in writing to a friend, "even by our reformed House of Commons had the measure not Government support.
-Dr. Lushington said that there were not sixty members to be depended on.
-Well it is a much better measure than I ever expected.
-The chain is broken, and even twenty millions would not mend it again."
+"Nothing would have been done," he said, in writing to a friend, "even by our reformed House of Commons had the measure not that there were not sixty members to be ure than I ever expected.
+The chain is broken, again."